David-Shibley/simple-dev-environment/README.md

 ## Step one: Downloading required software

 #### Text Editor
 You will want to have a text editor to work and write your code in.
 There is much debate about what editor is best and I believe it is purely preferential.
-With that said, here are the two most commonly used for development:
+With that said, here are the two most commonly used for development and their respective download links:
   * [Atom](https://www.atom.io) - a hackable text editor
 for the 21st Century
   * [Sublime](https://www.sublimetext.com) - a sophisticated text editor for code, markup and prose.

 #### Homebrew

-First we need to install [Homebrew](http://www.brew.sh) - The missing package manager for OS X
+Next we need to install [Homebrew](http://www.brew.sh) - The missing package manager for OS X

 Homebrew allows us to easily install software from the command line.
 If the command line is something that instils fear I will include links and directions to install directly from the the official sites.
-The terminal will be mandatory for a small portion of this tutorial and nothing in too complicated.
+The terminal however will be mandatory for a small portion of this tutorial and nothing too complicated.
 I also highly encourage you to get familiar with your command line, here is some useful links that helped me get familiar with it:
 * [The Command Line Crash Course ](http://cli.learncodethehardway.org/book/)
 * [The Command Line Cheat Sheet ](https://github.com/0nn0/terminal-mac-cheatsheet/wiki/Terminal-Cheatsheet-for-Mac-(-basics-)
 * [The Command Line Help ](http://www.explainshell.com/)